+.
 Each year Brickworld attendees rally together to participate in what has become an exciting and unforgettable event.
 The Esther Walner Memorial Charity Fundraiser features unique items donated by individuals, groups and companies to help raise money for charity.
-Proceeds benefit several deserving charities, including Creations for Charity, Riley Children’s Hospital, FIRST LEGO League, and the Make a Wish Foundation.
+Proceeds benefit several deserving charitable organizations, including Creations for Charity, Riley Children’s Hospital, FIRST LEGO League, and the Make a Wish Foundation.
+Approximately 90% of the raised monies will go to these charities.
+Brickworld supports other opportunities to help kids with the remaining monies.
+100% of the money is donated each year.

 I Want to Donate